IfTheHueFits/ifthehuefits.github.io/_posts/2021-10-29-compendium.md

 categories: Review
 head_img: /assets/images/2021-10-30-compendium/spine.jpg
 ---
-{% include image.html img="assets/images/2021-10-30-compendium/cover_angle.jpg" alt="Compendium cover" %}
+{% include image.html preset="smaller" img="assets/images/2021-10-30-compendium/cover_angle.jpg" alt="Compendium cover" %}

 Impulse purchase definitely isn't the right word here, but I certainly don't think I have progressed from seeing something to buying it quite as quickly as when the kickstarter went live for Compendium: Volume 1.
 Produced by [The Miniatures Compendium](https://www.theminiaturescompendium.com/), it is clear from start to finish that this is a labour of love.
 Launched on [kickstarter](https://www.kickstarter.com/projects/miniaturescompendium/compendium-volume-one/description) back in March 2021, this mighty tome collects Golden Demon winners from over the past 30 years with additional commentary and even works in progress photos.